 The stats page tells you how many times your post has been viewed, who your Top followers are, and who you like.
 (Make SURE to engage with your Top followers, it will surely be of some help.)

-Additionally, if you have any work that is ready to be sold, Dribbble pro allows you to set up your designs in such a way so users can 1-click purchase it.
+Additionally, if you have any work that is ready to be sold, Dribbble Pro allows you to set up your designs in such a way that users can 1-click purchase it.

 DO NOT forget to use that to generate additional revenue along the way.

-The revenue stream will enable you to be more financially independent, and all your works can now passively gain income for you, which is a WIN-WIN!
+The revenue stream will enable you to be more financially independent, and all your work can now passively gain income for you, which is a WIN-WIN!

 Don’t take my word for it.